 WCA also hosts the "WCA Marketplace" in conjunction with the conference that features vendors offering services and goods to county government.

-- » See our new video on the benefits of the WCA Marketplace here!
+- » Watch a video here on the benefits of the WCA Marketplace

 - » Be a sponsor or exhibitor by filling out our simple online form

 Each February, WCA holds its annual Legislative Exchange in Madison.
 The two-day meeting provides a briefing on legislative proposals affecting counties and reports by WCA legislative staff and state officials.

 - WCA Judicial and Public Safety Steering Committee Meeting

 - July 19, 2018 9:30 AM - 12:30 PM

 - Holiday Inn Madison at the American Center

 - Madison, WI 53718

 2019 WCA Annual Legislative Exchange